-Ref Representation Representati on Ref Representati on Topic HCC response HCC action The statement: Whilst it is unlikely that new development will reduce the risks associated with groundwater flooding in the existing area it should certainly not make matters worse.
+Rep Ref Representation Representati on Ref Representati on Topic HCC response HCC action The statement: Whilst it is unlikely that new development will reduce the risks associated with groundwater flooding in the existing area it should certainly not make matters worse.
 This intimates that the writer is fully conversant with future flooding possibilities and without full environmental assessment and expert consultation is making a dangerous assumption.
 Furthermore, the flood alleviation scheme will have positive benefits to existing housing.
 Please explain how the scheme will benefit the existing homes.
 Page 9 refers to green and blue infrastructure.
 What is blue infrastructure?
 Please explain.
-The SPD repeats national and local policy insofar as future development should not be put at risk and existing risk should not be transferred to surrounding vulnerable uses (e.g. existing housing).
-The strategic level assessment that exists for the city suggests that this is possible but more detailed modelling is required to fully understand this issue - and the Council has already committed to doing this assessment.
-The principle aim of the related flood alleviation scheme is to reduce the pressure on existing drainage systems in the city.
-Blue and green infrastructure comprises natural and semi natural landscape elements which combine to deal with drainage in a more natural way (as opposed to more traditional 'grey' infrastructure.
-The SPD includes various examples including rainwater garedns, SuDs streets etc) No further change to SPD required Page 13 further archaeological evaluation of the site should be undertaken to determine the extent and nature of any unknown archaeological remains.
-00 Comment It is normal practice to consider such matters as part of a planning application.
+No further change to SPD required Page 13 further archaeological evaluation of the site should be undertaken to determine the extent and nature of any unknown archaeological remains.
+Other Comment It is normal practice to consider such matters as part of a planning application.
 This partly relates to the fact that it is only at that point in time when definate proposals are on the table in relation to numbers of houses and layout etc At a strategic level, an assessment of archaeological value has been undertaken but this simply flags up the fact that it is likely that there may be areas of interest but that these will need to be considered through more detailed assessment work.
-No further change to SPD required.
-1 When will this be undertaken?
-No one could predict Covid but expecting a Flurry of assessments mentioned and required before granting building permission, when time is of the essence, is very worrying.
-There is also mention of a traffic usage assessment.
-A flooding assessment Page 14).
-An ecological/environmental assessment (Page 13) and a 00 See previous comment See previous comment ( 1 ransportation assessment.
-Can the Council provide a Timescale for all this assessing?
+No further change to SPD required. flurry of assessments mentioned and required before granting building permission, when time is of the essence, is very worrying.
+00 See previous comment There is also mention of a traffic usage assessment.
+A flooding assessment (Page 14).
+An ecological/environmental assessment (Page 13) and a transportation assessment.
+See previous comment Can the Council provide a Timescale for all this assessing?
 Travel and transport figures are inaccurate at present due to lockdown.
 How can we rely on fairness and non-bias?
 The Council has committed to undertaking transport and flood assessments in advance of a planning applications.
 Other assessments will be undertaken as part of any subsequent planning application.
 No application has been submitted as yet.
 Given that most Covid restrictions have now been lifted, such assessments (including that relating to transport) should reflect 'normal' circumstances.
 Should further retsrictions be imposed then adjustments to traffic flows would need to be factored into such work.
-5 Page 14.
+Page 14.
 The document mentions a consistent approach to flood management.
 What exactly does that mean?
 How is consistency evaluated?
 As such designs should take account of volumes for the 1 in 100 +30 for Climate Change rainfall events and include 10% for urban creep.
 The reference to 'consistency' in this respect is intended to ensure that a 'fair share' of the cost of dealing with flood / drainage issues is applied across the whole site (avoiding significant costs being left to the final stages of development.
-This is particularly important in helping to ensure not only that benefits are gained from the outset but also to avoid situations (where there is more than one developmer) that costs do not fall unfairly on the last phase of development.
+This is particularly important in helping to ensure not only that benefits are gained from the outset but also to avoid situations (where there is more than one developer) that costs do not fall unfairly on the last phase of development.
 No further change to SPD required This is a document allegedly in the public domain but the mention of "1 in 100 +30" event is unexplained and what is "urban creep"?
-Comment The Council has a number of technical documents on flood risk and surface water which developers need to follow to ensure that new development does not increase flood risk either on the development or elsewhere.
-"Urban Creep" is an allowance to take into account householders changing gardens into hard-standings, patios or extensions etc., thereby increasing the impermeable area after the development has been completed.
-1 in 100 +30 refers to the period of time over which any flood mitigation is expected to be effective with a 30% allowance for climate change.
-Agree that it would be useful to add a footnote to direct readers to the Council's Living With Water SPD Add footnote to Section 3.2 as follows - Refer to SPD4 Living With Water -Approach to surface water drainage
+Other Comment increase flood risk either on the development or elsewhere.
+"Urban Creep" is an Add footnote to Section 3.2 as follows - Refer to SPD4 Living With Water -Approach to surface water drainage